Mathematical Economics and Econometrics MSc

 Our MSc programme will also act as a pathway into PhD study globally.

-A UK first-class honours degree or its international equivalent, in a quantitative subject such as mathematics, physics, engineering, actuarial science, computer science, or a joint degree in economics and one of these subjects.
+A UK 2:1 honours degree with an overall mark of at least 65%, or its international equivalent, in a quantitative subject such as mathematics, physics, engineering, actuarial science, computer science, or a joint degree in economics and one of these subjects*.
 Your degree must have included a course with content on probability.
 Relevant experience, or professional or other qualifications will also be considered.

 You can apply without having a graduate admissions exam result (GRE or GMAT).
 Your application, however, may be substantially stronger if you do include such a result.
 We may also stipulate that you must attain a specified grade in one of these tests as a condition of entry if you do not meet the minimum academic entry requirement.